 6 examples of insurance fraud

-There are countless examples of insurance fraud.
-However, some fraudsters do not see what they are doing as insurance fraud.
-It sometimes seems like something small and innocent.
-Nevertheless, you had better be careful, because committing fraud has major consequences.
+Countless examples of insurance fraud can be cited.
+However, some fraudsters do not see what they do as insurance fraud.
+It sometimes seems like just something small and harmless.
+Yet you had better be careful, because there are major consequences to committing fraud.
 There are different types of insurance fraud, for example:

 • Lying or concealing when applying for insurance